-Whether you live there or not, few things rival a night out on LA's Eastside.
-With everything from world-class performance venues, to dingy dive bars, to German beer gardens, and all-night dance parties, there's few areas of town that can compete with what the neighborhoods of Silver Lake, Echo Park, Los Feliz, and Atwater Village collectively dish out each weekend.
+Whether you live there or not, few things rival a night out on LA’s Eastside.
+With everything from world-class performance venues, dingy dive bars, and German beer gardens to all-night dance parties, there are few areas of town that can compete with what Silver Lake, Echo Park, Los Feliz, East Hollywood, and Atwater Village collectively offer on the weekends.

 But how do you make sense of it all?
-For every craft cocktail bar worth your time and energy, there's an over-priced and crowded one ready to ruin your Saturday night.
-We're here to help.
-Grab your nearest pair of Keds and flannel button-down, here's where you need to be partying on the Eastside.
-Let's get rowdy.
+For every craft cocktail bar worth your time and energy, there’s an overpriced and crowded one ready to ruin your Saturday night.
+We’re here to help, with the best places to be partying on the Eastside.
+Let’s get rowdy.

 Surly waitstaff, loud music, and the best f*cking wings in Los Angeles.
-This neighborhood dive is the perfect place to get angry-drunk while watching your team lose or try to pick up a lady with far more tattoos than you.
+This neighborhood dive is the perfect place to get angry-drunk while watching your sports team lose or try to pick up a stranger with far more tattoos than you.

-Good Luck Bar is where you go when you’re walking to another bar with a group of friends, pop in for a drink, and end up staying an hour.
-The kitschy, Chinese lantern-covered bar rides a fine line between tiki bar and full-on dive, but frankly no one here cares.
-Grab a $10 Potent Potion served in an actual coconut and forget about the fact you were supposed to meet your other friends an hour ago.
+Good Luck Bar is where you go when you’re walking to another bar with a group of friends, but you pop in for a drink and end up staying an hour.
+The kitschy, Chinese lantern-covered bar rides a fine line between tiki bar and full-on dive.
+Grab a $10 Potent Potion served in an actual coconut and forget about the fact that you were supposed to meet your other friends an hour ago.

 You can say you came for the drinks.
 Or you can say you came for the food.
 But let’s face it, you came for Marty and Elayne, the jazz duo providing the entertainment here for the past 34 years.
 Nothing feels more Old Hollywood than a drink at this landmark.